-As with all dogs, hereditary disorders also occur in the Kooikerhondje.
-If one of the known hereditary disorders occurs in previous generations, it is therefore recommended to use as little inbreeding as possible when choosing breeding pairs.
+As with all dogs, hereditary disorders are also found in the kooikerhondje.
+Therefore, if one of the known hereditary disorders is found in previous generations, it is recommended to use as little inbreeding as possible when choosing breeding pairs.

 A coagulation abnormality that causes bleeding (wounds, heat cycle) to last longer and to be life threatening.

 In the Kooikerhondje, type 3 of this bleeding disorder is found (total absence of vWFactor).
 Often, gastrointestinal bleeding and urogenital bleeding occur.

-Because DNA analysis is available since 1990, we nowadays hardly see affected animals within the VHNK population.
+Because DNA analysis is available since 1990, therefore nowadays no affected animals are born within the VHNK population.

 The VHNK offers a support arrangement for members for VWD DNA testing at Utrecht University, provided it concerns a breeding animal.